 - A. UTIMCO: Agreements or Transactions.
-UTIMCO and UTIMCO entities [UTIMCO]may not enter into an agreement or transaction with: - (1) a director or employee acting in other than an official capacity on behalf of UTIMCO;

-- (2) a director entity, employee entity or other business entity (including an investment fund)[business entity] in which a director or employee has any pecuniary interest; or - (3) a former director or employee, an investment fund or other entity controlled by a former director or employee (with control being determined in the manner specified in the definition of "director entity" above), or a business entity in which a former director or employee has a pecuniary interest, on or before the first anniversary of the date the person ceased to be a director or employee; or - (4) an investment fund or account (other than the Accounts) managed by a director, director entity, employee or employee entity as a fiduciary or agent for compensation.
+UTIMCO and UTIMCO entities may not enter into an agreement or transaction with: - (1) a director or employee acting in other than an official capacity on behalf of UTIMCO; - (2) a director entity, employee entity or other business entity (including an investment fund) in which a director or employee has any pecuniary interest; - (3) a former director or employee, an investment fund or other entity controlled by a former director or employee (with control being determined in the manner specified in the definition of "director entity" above), or a business entity in which a former director or employee has a pecuniary interest, on or before the first anniversary of the date the person ceased to be a director or employee; or - (4) an investment fund or account (other than the Accounts) managed by a director, director entity, employee or employee entity as a fiduciary or agent for compensation.

-Except as provided below, a person [A director or employee]shall [not]be deemed to have a pecuniary interest in a business entity if the person [publicly traded company if the director or employee]:
+Except as provided below, a person shall be deemed to have a pecuniary interest in a business entity if the person:

-- (i) owns [less than] five percent or more of the voting stock or shares of the business entity; or[publicly traded company;] - (ii) owns [less than] five percent or more of the fair market value of the business entity; or[publicly traded company; and] - (iii) received more[less] than five percent of his or her gross income for the preceding calendar year from the business entity;[publicly traded company.]
+- (i) owns five percent or more of the voting stock or shares of the business entity; or - (ii) owns five percent or more of the fair market value of the business entity; or - (iii) received more than five percent of his or her gross income for the preceding calendar year from the business entity;